-Rupal is looking forward to working alongside with Serena and the Meadowbrook team, to ensure that the staff, pupils and parents all flourish and ‘Excellence in Education’ continues to be embedded in all aspects of the school.
+Rupal works alongside Serena and the Meadowbrook team, to ensure that the staff, pupils and parents all flourish and ‘Excellence in Education’ is embedded in all aspects of the school.

-Barbara’s first association with Meadowbrook Montessori School was in 1995 when she joined the first group of students to undertake the Montessori Early Years teaching qualification (Mont.Dip 3-6) through the Montessori Institute which ran at Meadowbrook Montessori School.
+Barbara’s first association with Meadowbrook Montessori School was in 1995 when she joined the first group of students to undertake the Montessori Early Years teaching qualification (Mont.Dip 3-6) through the Montessori Institute which ran at Meadowbrook Montessori.

-Barbara has led the Pre-Primary department through three successful Ofsted inspections and three Montessori Schools Association (MSA) accreditations.
+Barbara led the former Pre-Primary department through three successful Ofsted inspections and three Montessori Schools Association (MSA) accreditations.
 The MSA is the UK’s leading Montessori accreditation body, recognising excellence in Montessori education.

 Joy Hughes - School Administrator

 Joy first became involved with Meadowbrook School as a parent in 1999, with her eldest daughter graduating from Meadowbrook in 2006.
-Joy returned again as a parent in 2013 with her younger daughter currently in Year 3.
+Joy returned again as a parent in 2013 with her younger daughter.
 In 2016 Joy became a Trustee of FOMM (Friends of Meadowbrook Montessori) and has been involved in a variety of fund-raising initiatives for the school over the years.

 Her background is in Human Resources in the Financial Services sector and is fully CIPD qualified.